-Welcome to our guide to how to stretch a canvas and set up for oil paints.
-By stretching your own canvas you can save a lot of money.
-Learning to do so isn't hard, but it takes a little practice to do it consistently.
-We recommend investing in a good pair of canvas pliers and an electric or pneumatic stapler to achieve consistent quality results.
+Our guide will teach you how to stretch a canvas and set up for oil paints.
+Stretching your own canvas can save you a lot of money versus buying one pre set up.
+Though learning how to do it isn't too tricky, it does take some practice to do it consistently well.
+You'll need a good pair of canvas pliers and an electric or pneumatic stapler to get consistent quality results, so be sure to explore your options.

-For more on oil painting, here are the oil painting techniques you need to know, plus the best oil paints to work with.
-Does your drawing need a little work?
-Our pick of the best how to draw tutorials contains all you need.
+For more on oil painting, here are the best oil paint supplies you need to know about, plus the best oil paints to work with.
+And for more general art material guidance, see our best art supplies guide.

 What to consider before getting started